15 SMART Goals Examples for Your Nursing Career

 A: Working out can take as little as 15 minutes, and meal prep can be done once for the rest of the week so that both goal segments won’t be too time-consuming.

 R: Being a nurse in these hectic times is challenging.
-To keep your immune up, you must take extra care of your health.
+To keep your immune system up, you must take extra care of your health.

 T: Working out every other day means you need to find time off and squeeze in a workout long before it’s time for bed.
 Also, you can assess how you feel at the end of the month.